mrspeedrun-code/LE_DAVID_M2_ESI_2020_SECURITE/README.md

 ## Nginx configuration
-* [] Add a configuration in the nginx conf to manage a reverse proxy between the client and the node.js application.
+* [x] Add a configuration in the nginx conf to manage a reverse proxy between the client and the node.js application.
 * [] Organise the nginx config well for security (ports, TLS, reverse proxy, etc.)

+When calling a service (example: login, register, add article etc...) the frontend application passes through the nginx proxy which was configured at port 8000 of the localhost to access the API service of the backend application.

+the backend application uses port 4242.